Features and benefits

 How it works

+Although they share a common name, medicinal couch grass (pronounced ‘cooch’) is a different species to the couch grass you may have growing in your front yard!
 The species that’s used therapeutically is Elymus repens (previously known as Agropyron repens) – a grass plant that’s native to Europe, Asia and parts of Africa and the Arctic circle.

 In traditional Western herbal medicine, couch grass is regarded as having anti-inflammatory properties and demulcent (soothing) effects on irritated tissues, and is taken to help relieve symptoms of medically diagnosed cystitis.

 Based on its use in traditional Western herbal medicine, couch grass may also help flush out the urinary tract.

 Cranberry helps reduce medically diagnosed cystitis frequency in women

 Around 30% of women will experience medically diagnosed cystitis at least once during their lifetime.
 Up to a quarter of those affected are likely to experience a recurrence of the infection within six months.2